mlz-ictrl/nicos/doc/source/classes/taco/index.rst

 ============

 These classes serve to interface with Taco devices.
-Generally the corresponding Taco Python modules need to be installed; for example, the temperature control classes need the ``Temperature`` module from the ``taco-client-temperature`` package.
+Generally the corresponding Taco Python modules need to be installed.

+For example, the temperature control classes need the ``Temperature`` module from the ``taco-client-temperature`` package.

 For a description of the TACO system at FRM II see `this documentation
 <https://forge.frm2.tum.de/wiki/projects:taco:index>`_.